-We call this approach the Green New Deal for Europe, and the following report is the first attempt to present a pragmatic and comprehensive policy package that lives up to its core principles.
+We call this approach the Green New Deal for Europe, and the following report is a comprehensive policy package charting a course through Europe's just transition.

-The Green New Deal for Europe comprises three distinct institutions.
+The Green New Deal for Europe comprises three distinct institutions, summarized in the sections that follow.

-The Green Public Works (GPW) is an historic investment programme to kickstart Europe's just transition.

-The Environmental Union (EnU) is a package of regulations to align EU policy with the scientific consensus, enshrining the principles of sustainability and solidarity in European law.

-And the Environmental Justice Commission (EJC) an independent body to research, monitor, and advise EU policymakers on how to advance the cause of environmental justice.
+- The Green Public Works (GPW) is an historic investment programme to kickstart Europe's just transition. - The Environmental Union (EnU) is a package of legislation to align EU policy with the scientific consensus, enshrining the principles of sustainability and solidarity in European law. - And the Environmental Justice Commission (EJC) an independent body to research, monitor, and advise EU policymakers on how to advance the cause of environmental justice.